grumpycoders/pcsx-redux/tools/vscode-extension/README.md

 ### Changelog

+- 0.5.1
+  - Trying a different method to install the mips tool on Powershell.
 - 0.5.0
   - Switching from the webfreak debugger to the official Microsoft debugger for VSCode.
   - Added natvis support for psyqo and eastl.